-The Company's policy in compensating executive officers is to establish methods and levels of compensation that will provide strong incentives to promote the profitability and growth of the Company and reward superior performance.
-Compensation of executive officers includes base salary, performance-based incentive bonuses and stock-based programs.
-The Company's general approach to compensating executive officers is to pay cash salaries which are competitive with salaries paid to executives of other companies in the Company's industry that are of similar size and engaged in a similar line of business.
-Salaries are established by the Committee based on the Committee's subjective assessment of the executive's scope of responsibility, level of experience, individual performance, and past and potential contribution to the Company's business.
+Executive officers receive a relatively small portion of their total compensation as base salary.
+Base salaries are generally at or below the median base salaries paid to officers with comparable duties by other companies in our industry that are of a similar size.
+The Compensation Committee periodically reviews an independent survey of executive compensation.
+Salaries are established by the Compensation Committee based on its subjective assessment of the executive's scope of responsibility, level of experience, individual performance, and past and potential contribution to the Company's business.